This page is structured as follows (either scroll this window or click desired item) :

 |Indicator||Other||Free to customers – one per product licenced|

 The table below lists the tools in alphabetical order and shows the annual subscription rate in US dollars, together with category details.
-You may sort the table by clicking on the column headings as desired.
-You can change the order (ie ascending/descending) by clicking twice on the column heading.

 For details and images associated with each tool, you may either scroll down this page where such details appear in alphabetical order, or you can click on the desired tool name in the table.